MicrosoftDocs/sql-docs/docs/relational-databases/system-dynamic-management-views/sys-dm-exec-query-plan-stats.md

 Under the following conditions, **no output is returned** from **sys.dm_exec_query_plan_stats**:

--   The query plan that is specified by using *plan_handle* has been evicted from the plan cache or was not a cacheable plan in the first place.
+-   The query plan that is specified by using *plan_handle* has been evicted from the plan cache.

+-   The query plan was not cacheable in the first place.
+For more information, see [Execution Plan Caching and Reuse ](../../relational-databases/query-processing-architecture-guide.md#execution-plan-caching-and-reuse).

 > [!NOTE]
 > Due to a limitation in the number of nested levels allowed in the **xml** data type, **sys.dm_exec_query_plan** cannot return query plans that meet or exceed 128 levels of nested elements.
 In earlier versions of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], this condition prevented the query plan from returning and generates [error 6335](../../relational-databases/errors-events/database-engine-events-and-errors.md#errors-6000-to-6999).
 In [!INCLUDE[ssVersion2005](../../includes/ssversion2005-md.md)] Service Pack 2 and later versions, the **query_plan** column returns NULL.